utocat/blockchainiz2-lib-nodejs/README.md

 	functionParameters: [ // if null = []
 		10
 	],
+	gasPrice: 11000000000, // number (gas price in wei), string ("slow", "standard", "fast"): gas price used for this transaction
 	walletAddress: // if null = default wallet
 	pushedCallback: // string/url
 	minedCallback: // string/url